1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 1. Download and install the latest version of the [ArduinoIDE](https://www.arduino.cc/en/Main/Software).

-2. Plug the LAN shield and adapter into the Arduino Mega 2560 and connect the Arduino setup to your computer with a USB cable.
+2. Plug the LAN shield and the adapter into the Arduino Due and connect the Arduino setup to your computer with a USB cable.
+Make sure you are using the 'Programming Port' of the Due, which is the USB port in the middle, right next to the power supply.

 3. Download the [current version of BSB-LAN](https://github.com/fredlcore/bsb_lan/archive/master.zip).